Techno: Detroit sound

+The early producers, enabled by the increasing affordability of sequencers and synthesizers, merged a European synth-pop aesthetic with aspects of soul, funk, disco, and electro, pushing EDM into uncharted terrain.
+They deliberately rejected the Motown legacy and traditional formulas of R&B and soul, and instead embraced technological experimentation.

 The resulting Detroit sound was interpreted by Derrick May and one journalist in 1988 as a "post-soul" sound with no debt to Motown, but by another journalist a decade later as "soulful grooves" melding the beat-centric styles of Motown with the music technology of the time.
 May described the sound of techno as something that is "...like Detroit...a complete mistake.
 It's like George Clinton and Kraftwerk are stuck in an elevator with only a sequencer to keep them company."
 Juan Atkins has stated that it is "music that sounds like technology, and not technology that sounds like music, meaning that most of the music you listen to is made with technology, whether you know it or not.
 But with techno music, you know it."

 One of the first Detroit productions to receive wider attention was Derrick May's "Strings of Life" (1987), which, together with May's previous release, "Nude Photo" (1987), helped raise techno's profile in Europe, especially the UK and Germany, during the 1987–1988 house music boom (see Second Summer of Love).
 It became May's best known track, which, according to Frankie Knuckles, "just exploded.
 It was like something you can't imagine, the kind of power and energy people got off that record when it was first heard.
 Mike Dunn says he has no idea how people can accept a record that doesn't have a bassline."